-ADVISEMENT AND EVALUATION OF STUDENTS
+MENTORING AND EVALUATION OF STUDENTS

 The School Psychology faculty is dedicated to providing the most effective training program possible for each student.
 Thus, evaluation and individual feedback are deemed an integral part of each student's graduate experience.
-To facilitate this process, each student is assigned an academic advisor upon entrance to the program.
-The advisor serves as a mentor for the student and helps aid communication between the student and the school psychology faculty.
+To facilitate this process, each student is assigned a faculty mentor upon entrance to the program.
 It is the responsibility of the student to keep track of papers, projects, and other evidence reflecting progress toward completion of the degree.
-Advisor assignments take into consideration of student research interests.
-Generally, the advisor will also serve as the student's research mentor, including directing the thesis and dissertation.
-Generally, the advisor-student relationship is negotiated prior to admission.
-However, students have the option of changing advisors with program faculty approval.
+Generally, the mentor serves as the student's academic advisor and research mentor, including directing the thesis and dissertation.
+Generally, the mentor-student relationship is negotiated prior to admission.
+However, students have the option of changing mentors with program faculty approval.

-The general function of advisement is to provide support and monitoring of your professional and personal development as a student in school psychology.
+The general function of mentoring is to provide support and monitoring of your professional and personal development as a student in school psychology.
 Specific functions are to: